imoore76/ldlm-docs/ldlm/concepts.rst

 .. note::

-    The examples that follow use client libraries available :ref:`here<api:Native Clients>`.
+    The examples in this section use :ref:`native client<server/api:native clients>` libraries.

 Locks
 =========